Umer-Islam/theOdinProject/README.md

 # theOdinProject
-All the projects from TheOdinProject  module are pushed here.
+All the projects from TheOdinProject modules are pushed here.

  js Path
 | Project Type | Name           | Live Link                       | deployed on |